songonha/saigonwallet/README.md

 ---
 **About Project**
-- Blockchain Dapp since 2023,
+- Real-World Assets: Bonsai Plants,
-- Project in Vietnam.
+- Project idea:
 ---
 **Some technologies using**
  - Front-end: NextJs